candlepin/candlepin.github.io/docs/candlepin/hibernate.md

 Now the entitlements will be cascade deleted.
-Now lets uncomment lines 6-9 of [3] and change line 6 to:
+Now let's uncomment lines 6-9 of [3] and change line 6 to:

 [4]